DecyHanley/RMP-I/README.md

-# Rich Media Programming I.
+# Rich Media Programming I

 * 00 - [Feathers, Starling and Android Stuff] (https://github.com/DecyHanley/Rich-Media-Programing-I/tree/master/00_Starling_Feathers_And_Android_Stuff)
   * This folder holds the latest Feathers and Starling Frameworks and an Android Certificate.